mongodb/mongodbatlas-cloudformation-resources/CONTRIBUTING.md

 ## Code and Test Best Practices

 - Each resource is implemented in a seperate directory within `./cfn-resources`.
 Under each resource directory operations will be implemented in `./cmd/resource/resource.go`, having a separate file `./cmd/resource/mappings.go` for defining conversion logic with respective SDK and CFN models.
-Associated unit testing files must defined for conversion logic, and can also exist for other business logic such as handling state transitions.
+- Associated unit testing files must be defined for conversion logic, and can also exist for other business logic such as handling state transitions.
+Unit tests are defined under `resource_test` package to minimize coupling.
 - [Testify Mock](https://pkg.go.dev/github.com/stretchr/testify/mock) and [Mockery](https://github.com/vektra/mockery) are used for test doubles in unit tests.
 Mocked interfaces are generated in folder `cfn-resources/testutil/mocksvc`.
 - We have a `/test/README.md` for every resource in `cfn-resources`.
 You will also find [TESTING.md](./TESTING.md) which provides testing practices common to all resources.